10 tips to help you sleep better

-Are you tired all the time?
+Are you always tired?
 Do you find yourself yawning throughout the day?
-Dr. Rachel Carlton Abrams shares eleven top tips on ways to help you sleep better every night naturally.
+Here, Dr. Rachel Carlton Abrams shares her top tips to help you get a better, natural night's sleep, every night.

-Getting yourself to bed and making time for sleep are certainly a challenge, but it's more challenging when you can’t fall asleep or can’t stay asleep.
-Here are some of the principles for creating a sleep-friendly environment to help you sleep better and wake up feeling rested.
+Getting yourself to bed and making time for sleep is often, in itself, a challenge.
+But it seems that insult is added to injury when at last you slip between the sheets only to find that you can't fall asleep . . . or can't stay asleep.
+Read on for the basic principles of creating a sleep-friendly environment, set to help you sleep better and wake up feeling rested.

 1. Kick the caffeine habit and limit alcohol

-Most of us need to avoid caffeine after around noon to 3:00 p.m. in order to help us sleep better.
-Avoiding drinking alcohol for at least 3 hours before bedtime can also help prevent middle-of-the-night awakening.
+Most of us need to avoid caffeine after around noon to 3.00 p.m. in order to sleep better.
+Avoiding drinking alcohol for at least three hours before bedtime can also help prevent waking up in the middle of the night.

 2. Get active during the day

 Exercise of any kind improves the ease and quality of your sleep.
-It can be as simple as taking a walk or doing yoga, or it can be a vigorous workout like running or a spin class.
-Exercising in the morning and outside is the most beneficial, as the daylight keeps your biological clock on schedule – awake and active during the day and sleepy at night.
+From simply taking a walk or practising yoga, to more vigorous workouts like running and spinning.
+Exercising outdoors in the morning has been proven to more beneficial as the daylight keeps your biological clock on track – awake and active during the day and sleepy at night.

-3. Dim the lights and quiet the sounds in your home for an hour or two before bedtime
+3. Dim the lights and quieten the sounds in your home for an hour or two before bedtime

-Avoid smartphones and tablets entirely for the 2 to 3 hours before bed and dim the lights in your home for the few hours before bedtime.
-The blue light given off by your eletronics suppresses melatonin - the hormonal signal of sleep and ‘night’ in your internal clock.
+Dim the lights in your home and do your best to avoid smartphones and tablets entirely for two to three hours before bed.
+Even the blue light given off by your electronics suppresses melatonin - the hormonal signal of sleep and ‘night' in your internal clock.

 4. Have a small snack before bed

-It is almost never a good idea to eat a large meal close to bedtime.
-However, having a small snack a few hours before going to bed can be helpful for some people.
-Turkey is rich in the sleep-inducing amino acid tryptophan, which can help you sleep better.
-Similarly, casein, the protein in milk, can also be sleep inducing.
-That warm milk before bed idea really does have a basis in science!
-Avoid simple carbohydrates (think sugar, white flour, white rice) just before bed, as they spike your blood sugar and then drop it while you are asleep – possibly waking you up.
+While it's rarely a good idea to eat a large meal close to bedtime, having a small snack a few hours before going to bed can be helpful for some.
+Turkey is rich in the sleep-inducing amino acid tryptophan, which can help you to sleep better.
+Similarly, casein, the protein in milk, can also be sleep-inducing.
+Avoid simple carbohydrates (think sugar, white flour, white rice) just before bed, as they can cause spikes in your blood sugar, which later drops while you are asleep and can cause you to wake up.

 5. Take a hot bath or shower before bed

 This can be relaxing and will also raise your body temperature.
-As your temperature cools, your body naturally gets sleepy, helping you sleep better naturally.
-Most people sleep best in a slightly cool room and using a fan in hot weather can also serve the dual purpose of creating white noise, which helps some people sleep better.
+As your temperature cools, your body naturally becomes sleepy, helping you to sleep better naturally.
+Most people sleep best in a slightly cool room and using a fan in hot weather can also serve the dual purpose of creating white noise, which can also be an aid for some.

 6. Love what you sleep on